-(203) 809-9490 - Send a Message on Homepage - Online Appointments on Homepage
+(203) 809-9490 - Send a Message - Schedule an Inquiry Phone Call - on the Homepage

-(203) 809-9490 - Send a Message on Homepage - Online Appointments on Homepage
+(203) 809-9490 - Send a Message - Schedule an Inquiry Phone Call - on the Homepage

 After a provisional patent application is submitted the applicant has 12 months to submit a nonprovisional patent application related to what was disclosed in the provisional patent application – otherwise future patent rights for what was disclosed in the provisional patent application will be lost.